 The Drawbacks of Going to Trial

 As stated before, the main drawbacks of going to trial include court fees, other expenses, and a long legal process.
-It could be months or even years before a trial concludes and the court awards a verdict.
-This does not only affect your client, but also your firm.
-You will both be waiting much longer to obtain compensation.
+It could be months or even years before a trial concludes and the court reaches a verdict.
+This generally means that a client will have to wait longer for financial recovery than if their lawyer settled.

 Court Fees and Other Trial Expenses

 A compelling reason to settle instead of going to trial is court fees.
-As mentioned before, each county court system has a fee structure.
-To give you an example of court fees, consider the following fees in the Northern District Court of Georgia:
+Each county court system has a fee structure.
+To give you an example of court fees, consider that the Northern District Court of Georgia requires:

 Finally, the greatest drawback of going to trial instead of settling a claim is that you may lose.
 Even in cases that seem straightforward, this is always a risk.
-For instance, you do not have much control over who serves as the jury members or the judge for your case.
+For instance, a lawyer may have limited control over who serves as jury members or the judge in your case.

-You’re always gambling when going to trial, since what happens in the courtroom can be so unpredictable by nature.
-Even one seemingly small piece of evidence produced by the defendant may derail your entire case.
+A lawyer and their client are always gambling when going to trial since what happens in the courtroom can be unpredictable.
+Even one seemingly small piece of evidence may derail an entire case.

-You and your client will have to assess the risk of going to court and weigh it against the insurer’s best settlement offer.
-Additionally, if you operate on a contingency fee, losing a trial usually means your firm will assume all court costs and other expenses related to the case, and the client will not owe you anything.
+You and your lawyer must assess the risk of going to court and weigh it against the insurer’s best settlement offer.
+Additionally, for a personal injury law firm, losing a trial generally means it will assume all court costs and other expenses related to the case.

 Other Points to Consider When Choosing to Settle or Go to Trial

-Aside from the general pros and cons of settling and going to trial, you should consider a few other factors.
-Consider what else can inform your decision of whether it is better to settle or go to trial.
+Aside from the general pros and cons of settling and going to trial, you and your legal team should consider a few other factors.
+You may partially base your decision off:

-Another factor that may influence the decision of whether to settle or go to trial involves your firm’s fee arrangement.
-Many personal injury firms work on a contingency-fee basis, so their payments directly depend on the amount of compensation they win for their clients.
+Another factor that may influence whether to settle or go to trial involves a law firm’s fee arrangement.
+Many personal injury firms work on a contingency-fee basis, so their payment depends on winning compensation for the client.

-If your firm operates on a retainer or hourly rate (which is uncommon for personal injury lawyers), your attorney’s fees may be higher the longer the legal process lasts.
-Going to trial only extends the amount of time a case lasts, and sometimes, trials can last for a year or longer.
+If a firm operates on a retainer or hourly rate (which is uncommon for personal injury lawyers), your attorney’s fees may be higher the longer the legal process lasts.
+Going to trial only extends the time a case lasts, and sometimes, trials can last for a year or longer.

 The Statute of Limitations

 Another thing to consider when debating whether to settle or go to trial is the statute of limitations.
-This deadline for legal action may inform your decision greatly, depending on when you begin working on a claim and how long negotiations take.
+This deadline for taking legal action may influence how a lawyer handles your case.
 For example, Georgia’s statute of limitations generally allows victims up to two years to file a personal injury or wrongful death lawsuit.

-Also, remember that filing a lawsuit does not always mean going to trial—in fact, most cases, even those involving lawsuits, are settled before actually going to court.
-Often the threat of going to trial alone is enough to prompt a fair settlement offer from the insurance company.
+Also, remember that filing a lawsuit does not always mean going to trial—in fact, most civil cases settle before actually going to court.
+Many times, the threat of going to trial alone is enough to prompt a fair settlement offer from the insurance company.

-At the end of the day, you and your client will have to take a chance when determining whether it is better to settle or go to trial.
+At the end of the day, you and your lawyer will have to determine whether it is better to settle or go to trial.
 When you entrust us with your claim or lawsuit, our attorneys will review all relevant information and help you make informed decisions about your case.